For Friends submitting work & witness and/or funding applications

 Important Things to Note about Collaboratives:

 Without any additional request from Quaker Life Council, collaboratives approved by the Council receive many supports that represent time and money.
 These include access to most PYM communications channels, including the PYM calendar; space on the PYM website; a private section of the website called a “multisite”; and social media accounts.
-Collaboratives can also reserve meeting space, reserve conference calls, and receive support to develop simple online registration forms and design flyers without any additional funding from the Council.
+Collaboratives can also reserve meeting space, reserve conference and Zoom calls, and receive support to develop simple online registration forms and design flyers without any additional funding from the Council.